DSI-HUG/ngx-schematics-utilities/projects/docs/docs/apis/core.md

 Outputs a message to the console.

 :::note Note
-By default, the Angular schematic's logger will misplace messages with breaking indentations.
+By default, the Angular schematic's logger will misplace messages with breaking indentations.<br/>
 This method makes sure that messages are always displayed at the beginning of the current console line.
 :::